-- 10. Presentation by Special Guest Speaker, Eli Lipmen, New Commissioner on Board of Neighborhood Commissioners, from the West area, and Palms Neighborhood Council President (15 minutes) - 11.
-Presentation by Special Guest Speaker, Nazario Sauceda, Director, Bureau of Street Services, (BSS) on street repairs in Bel Air Beverly Crest area (15 minutes) - 12.
-Secretary's Report Robin Greenberg (3 minutes) - 13.
+- 13. Secretary's Report Robin Greenberg (3 minutes) - 14.
 Treasurer Report & Funding Expenditure Requests (Updates, Discussion and Possible Action) Alan Fine & Jamie Hall (10 minutes)

 a.
-Ad-Hoc Special Committee on Use of Financial Surplus Before End of Fiscal Year -Jamie Hall, Chair, with Alan Fine, Treasurer b.
+Ad-Hoc Special Committee on Financial Surplus - Jamie Hall, Chair, & Alan Fine, Treasurer b.
 Software Administration Plan - Gary Plotkin

-MOTION: BABCNC approves the full Software Administration Plan with New Web Pricing Options, as set forth in the email of Aaron DeVandry dated May 20, 2014, including items 1-4, which stated: (1) The Base Plan \$100/month: This is your basic plan, where I will host your website, handle software upgrades, be on-call if your website requires my expertise, and teach board members how to maintain the site themselves.
+MOTION: BABCNC approves the full Software Administration Plan with New Web Pricing Options, as set forth in the email of Aaron DeVandry dated May 20, 2014, including items 1-4, which stated:

+(1) The Base Plan \$100/month: This is your basic plan, where I will host your website, handle software upgrades, be on-call if your website requires my expertise, and teach board members how to maintain the site themselves.
 I will also maintain your board emails, as well as your stakeholder email list.
 Also included with this plan is an annual re-design of your NC website.
 You will be able to do all maintenance of the website on your own, including uploading agendas and minutes.